Rydberg Atoms in a Ladder Geometry: Quench Dynamics and Floquet Engineering: Introduction

-In this paper, we analyzed the dynamical features in a model of Rydberg atoms arranged in a square ladder geometry with a detuning profile which is staggered along the longer direction.
-The ground-state and the Rydberg excited state is off-resonantly coupled via lasers with Rabi frequency $2\Omega$.
-We find that tuning the strength of such staggered detuning (denoted as $\Delta$) results in a broad range of dynamical phenomena.
-As pointed out in \cite{Pal_PhysRevB.111.L161101} this model hosts quantum many-body scars (QMBS) ($\Delta/\Omega \sim 0,1$) while the qualitative nature of these scars at $\Delta=1$ are very different from those at $\Delta=0$.
-This model also features slow dynamics and approximate Krylov fractures induced by approximate emergent integrability arising for $\Delta/\Omega \ge 2.5$ which is a consequence of the low-energy effective Hamiltonian up to second-order being exactly integrable and higher order non-integrable contributing very weakly in this parameter regime and the particular form of the second-order effective Hamiltonian allows us to explicitly write down an extensive number of emergent conserved charges.
+In this paper, we have extensively studied the nature of non-equilibrium dynamics of the model considered in Ref.~\cite{Pal_PhysRevB.111.L161101} for an extended parameter regime.
+We find that tuning the strength of staggering ($\Delta$) leads to a broad range of dynamical phenomena.
+As already pointed out in Ref.~\cite{Pal_PhysRevB.111.L161101}, the model hosts QMBS for $\Delta \sim 0,1$.
+We shall provide evidence that, in addition to hosting QMBS, the model also exhibits slow dynamics and approximate Krylov fractures induced by approximate emergent integrability arising for large staggering strengths $\Delta \ge 2.5$.
+This is a consequence of the fact that the second order low-energy effective Hamiltonian becomes exactly integrable, and higher order non-integrable terms only contribute very weakly in this parameter regime.
+The particular form of the second-order effective Hamiltonian allows us to explicitly identify the extensive number of quasi-conserved charges.
+We briefly illustrate the occurrence of similar anomalous dynamical phenomena in a 3-leg generalization of the model.\\